 - It is an easy-to-use tool.

-User story mapping is great way of building a user-focused product.
+User story mapping is a great way of building a user-focused product.
 A user-centric product is a blessing for everyone, including businesses and product users.

 User story mapping is one of the best ways to bring teams together with interactive brainstorming sessions.
-It offers a visual exercise that helps all members to understand what needs to be built to deliver superior UX.
+It offers a visual exercise that helps all members understand what needs to be built to deliver superior UX.